matiaspl/LinkPi-ENCx/README.md

 * Optimized SRT stream decoding for HI3520DV400, HI3521DV100, and HI3531DV100 series devices.
 * Optimized RPC service.
 A brand-new development mode supports developing device audio/video applications via JavaScript ([LinkJS](https://www.yuque.com/linkpi/linkjs)), supporting SS524, SS528, and SS928 series devices.

-Note: This new development mode requires flashing the firmware - it is not included in the upgrade package.
+Note: The new development mode is not included in the upgrade package (full firmware reflash is required).
 Development mode then needs to be enabled through the facory setup (fac.php) URL.

 ### 4.4.1	build 20251130
 This update has the following impact on previous features: